Rosaline (soundtrack): Development

 Ian and Sofia read the script before signing the film, and felt the score to be fresh, exciting and funny but also wanted to have a lot of emotion.
 He felt that scoring comedy was more challenging than scoring a drama, as "it needs comic timing to keep very much in mind" and need to find strong themes to build familiarity with the characters and play up with the emotional arcs happening onscreen.

 He also wanted to have the renaissance style of music.
-Hence, Sofia and Ian integrated traditional instruments such as harpischord, lute, wooden flutes, renaissance drums and several others into a score of pop sensibility.
+Hence, Sofia and Ian integrated traditional instruments such as harpsichord, lute, wooden flutes, renaissance drums and several others into a score of pop sensibility.
 The duo further researched on various instruments, to match the appropriate timeline and during the recording sessions he requested the contractor to find musicians having familiarity with period music.
 The session held with three woodwind players and given a plethora of Baroque flutes, on various shapes and sizes and during the course of recording, they changed the configuration of different blends and flutes and mixed them to feel interesting.
 Initially, they planned for a 30-member string section, but was reduced to 15 members to narrow down the actual sound of the film.

 The "Scheming" theme which was played throughout the film consisted of staccato and pizzicato motifs.
 They used loot, harp, chimes and traditional flutes as lot of synths appear in the "actual romance" when Rosaline has deep feelings, the vocals and synth play through.
 He further created analog synths, drum machines, soft synths, pianos and vocals to serve the sonic palette.

 In addition to the score, the duo also reworked the tunes of the pop tracks "Dancing On My Own" by Robyn, "Escape" by Enrique Iglesias and "It Must Have Been Love" by Roxette, which has been featured in the film, using renaissance-era instruments.
 Norwegian singer-songwriter Anna of the North whom provided vocals to the score, had recorded the cover of "Dancing On My Own" and "Escape".
 She further added that "[it] gave her a chance to show her music in a different light and give her unique spin to Robyn’s hit".